 Bukele’s business acumen and public service experience are expected to serve him and the business community well during his Presidency.
 This newly-minted President is now at the helm of an economy focussed on improving its ease of doing business.

-Recent reforms to several systems and regulations aim to boost business activity through:
+Recent reforms to several systems and regulations that make El Salvador boosts business climate:

 - improving access to credit for movable property assets